balakarthikeyan/notes/laravel-orm.md

 ```

 ### FULL JOIN
 A FULL JOIN retrieves all records when there is a match in either the left or right table.
-Eloquent doesn’t directly support FULL JOIN, but you can simulate it using a union of LEFT JOIN and RIGHT JOIN.
+Eloquent doesn't directly support FULL JOIN, but you can simulate it using a union of LEFT JOIN and RIGHT JOIN.
 ```php
 $leftJoin = User::leftJoin('posts', 'users.id', '=', 'posts.user_id')
                 ->select('users.*', 'posts.title as post_title');